tbuyus/javascript101/docs/git.md

 Git is similar to other version control systems (VCS) such as Subversion, and CVS.

 A repository (repo for short) is where git stores this information.
-You could think of it like a local server that stores your code.
+You can think of it like a local server that stores your code.

 Whereas the previously VCS's have a central repo, git is a [distributed system](http://stackoverflow.com/questions/7212740/why-git-is-called-a-distributed-source-control-system).
-This means that can have repo on your local computer and can save to it regardless of internet connection.
-Also if one copy of your repo is lost, as long as there is another copy else where you should be able to get back most of your work.
+This means that you have repo on your local computer and can save to it regardless of internet connection.
+Also if one copy of your repo is lost, as long as there is a copy of the repo else where you should be able to get back most of your work.

-## History
-It was created by Linus Trovalds the same person who created Linux.
-Originally he was using Bitkeeper for source control, how ever free use was withdrawn after a dispute.
-He quips that he named it after himself.
->"I'm an egotistical bastard, and I name all my projects after myself.
-First 'Linux', now 'git'."

 ## What is Github?
+>GitHub is a development platform inspired by the way you work.
+Host code, manage projects, and build software alongside millions of other developers.

-Github is a place to store repos in the cloud.
+Github can be thought of as a remote server to store your code.
 It allows you to share code and work on projects with other developers.
-It's important to save or push your project changes to github just in case your dog eats your laptop and you loose your local repo.

 ## Why should I use Git?
 What would you do if you spent hours on a project and then your dog ate your code?
-I bet you wish you had a back up, well this is where git comes in useful.
-Github also is the ideal way for to work on your awesome project with a friend.
+How could you easily work on your awesome project with a friend?

+Git is the answer!

+## History
+It was created by Linus Torvalds the same person who created Linux.
+Originally he was using Bitkeeper for source control, how ever decided to make his own VCS after free use was withdrawn after a dispute.

 ## How do I get started with Git?
 First install git by entering the following command or follow these [instructions](https://www.atlassian.com/git/tutorials/install-git) if you're not using Linux.